 - Paediatric - Physiotherapy may be used to treat children who have conditions which affect their muscles or skeleton.
 Some of these conditions, such as muscular dystrophy (a slow, progressive muscle wasting disease) may be present at birth (congenital).
 Physiotherapy may help to improve balance, strength and co-ordination.
 As well as muscular dystrophy, physiotherapy may be recommended for conditions such as cerebral palsy (a brain condition that affects posture, movement and co-ordination), and spina bifida (a condition which causes a deformity of the spine).

-- Physiotherapy for Older Adults - Physiotherapy is often used to treat conditions that are particularly common in old age, such as arthritis, osteoporosis, and hip and joint replacements.
-It is also an important part of general care for the elderly people by helping them to stay active and independent, reduce pain, and improve fitness.
+- Physiotherapy for Older Adults - Physiotherapy is often used to treat conditions that are particularly common with advancing age, such as arthritis, osteoporosis, falls, frailty, Parkinson’s and hip and joint replacements.
+It is also an important part of general care for older people by helping them to stay active and independent, reduce pain, and increase resilience to cope with the changes in function that age can bring.

 For more general information visit NHS Choices Psysiotheraphy information